ErpNetDocs/tech/modules/logistics/concepts/goods-cost/costing-methods.md

 and others.

-In @@name, costing methods can be configured both globally at the Enterprise Company level and individually for each product.
+<br/>In @@name, costing methods can be configured both globally at the Enterprise Company level and individually for each Product.
 The application priorities are as follows:
 -	If a method is specified in both the Product definition and the Enterprise Company definition, the one from the Product is with higher priority;
 -	If no method is specified in the Product definition, the one from the Enterprise Company is used.
 Since the costing method is a mandatory field for the Enterprise Company, it will always have a defined value.